Etive-Mor/Umbraco-NextJs-Demo/README.md

 An Umbraco backoffice with a next.js front-end.
 Demo is available here: https://etive-mor.github.io/umbraco-nextjs-demo/

+Learn how to build this app here: https://www.etive-mor.com/blog/umbraco-and-nextjs-part-1-installing-the-applications

 ## Run the apps

 ### Run the Umbraco application